misskey-dev/misskey-hub/src/en/docs/troubleshooting.md

 Although this does not happen frequently, if your client will still not start after this, it is possible for the cache to be at fault.In this case, please try clearing your cache and then try again.

 ## Pages cannot be loaded
-If your client does boot, but you get an error when trying to load a page, please check your network connection for errors.In addition, check that the server you are trying to access is not down.
+If your client does boot, but you get an error when trying to load a page, please check your network connection for errors.In addition, check that the instance you are trying to access is not down.

 Although this does not happen frequently, cases where the cache is at fault can happen.In this case, please try clearing your cache and then try again.

-Any remaining problems are likely related to the server you are trying to access, so please contact its administrator.
+Any remaining problems are likely related to the instance you are trying to access, so please contact its administrator.

 ## The client is slow
 Please try the following: